Pingel88/basic-blog-webpack/README.md

 Test: "It will return a number equaling the number of consonants in the body of an entry."
 Code: let todayEntry = new Entry("Title Is...", "Here be some LETTERS");
 Expect: (todayEntry.countVowels()).toEqual(10)

+Describe: Entry.prototype.getTeaser()
+Test: "It will return the first 8 words of a journal entry."
+Code: let todayEntry = new Entry("Title Is...", "This sentence is going to be more than eight words.");
+Expect: (todayEntry.getTeaser()).toEqual("This sentence is going to be more than")

+Test: "It will return the first sentence or the first 8 words if sentence is longer than 8 words."
+Code: let todayEntry = new Entry("Title Is...", "This is a shorter sentence.
+This is another sentence.");
+Expect: (todayEntry.getTeaser()).toEqual("This is a shorter sentence.")
 ```

 ## Technologies Used